netvl/picopickle/README.md

   writeString[Root](C("me", A))  shouldEqual """{"$variant":"C","name":"me","y":{"$variant":"A"}}"""
 ```

-If you don't request `Root` explicitly, the classes will be serialized as if they were not a part of an STH:
+If you don't request `Root` explicitly, the classes will be serialized as if they are not a part of an STH:

 ```scala
   writeString(B(10, true)) shouldEqual """{"x":10,"y":true}"""
 ```

-This is not usually a problem, however, because if you are working with a sealed trait, you usually have variables
+Usually this is not a problem, however, because if you are working with a sealed trait, you usually have variables
 of its type, not of its subtypes.

 Sealed trait hierarchies serialization is implemented using shapeless `LabelledGeneric` implicitly materialized
-instances and a bit of custom macros.
+instances and a bit of custom macros which handle field renaming and default values (both are not supported by
+shapeless natively).

 ### Changing the discriminator key